A conversation with New York-based artist and ceremonialist Georgia Wall.

 N: I think rituals of acknowledgement seem like an important practice, as a counter to the velocity of information today.
-It’s like a pause, or something I think that can be better expressed through the French word ‘resentir’, to feel, but I think it means/ or rings slightly different then feel English, something like feel-through, where the addition of re- is meant to express an intensive force (in etymology).
+It’s like a pause, or something I think that can be better expressed through the French word ‘resentir’, to feel (sentir), it rings slightly different then ‘feel’ in English, something like feel-through, where the addition of re- is meant to express an intensive force (in etymology).

 Next, I wanted to ask if you could talk about materiality and aesthetics of the ceremonies, how they are arrived at.